-Since its launch, The Hamilton Project has released dozens of papers, hosted events for thousands of attendees, and published two books — all on a wide range of issues, from economic security, to energy, to health care.
+Since its launch, The Hamilton Project has released dozens of papers, hosted events for thousands of attendees, and published six books — all on a wide range of issues, from economic security, to energy, to health care.
 With groundbreaking papers and thought-provoking public events, the Project continues to make an immediate impact in policy-making circles.

 The Hamilton Project is led by Wendy Edelberg, who was most recently Chief Economist at the Congressional Budget Office.
 Edelberg follows a prestigious group of former directors, all of whom have played significant roles in public service.
 The founding director of The Hamilton Project was Peter R. Orszag, who went on to become director of the Congressional Budget Office and then director of the White House Office of Management and Budget.
 The following director was Jason Furman, who subsequently served as chairman of the President’s Council of Economic Advisers and is now a professor of the practice of economic policy at the Harvard Kennedy School and senior fellow at the Peterson Institute for International Economics.
 Douglas W. Elmendorf, who subsequently directed the Congressional Budget Office and is now Dean of the Kennedy School at Harvard University, was the third director.
 Michael Greenstone, the Milton Friedman Professor of Economics at the University of Chicago and a former chief economist for the President’s Council of Economic Advisers, and Melissa S. Kearney, professor of Economics at the University of Maryland were the fourth and fifth directors, respectively.
 Diane Whitmore Schanzenbach served as the sixth Hamilton Project director, and she is currently the Margaret Walker Alexander Professor of Human Development and Social Policy and director of the Institute for Policy Research at Northwestern University.
 Jay Shambaugh served as the seventh director of The Hamilton Project and is currently a professor of economics and international affairs at the Elliott School of International Affairs at The George Washington University.